-Online Undergraduate Tuition 2022-2023 year \$315 per credit hour
+Online Undergraduate Tuition 2023-2024 year \$325 per credit hour

-The tuition rate for active-duty military members using military tuition assistance is \$250 per credit hour for the undergraduate degree programs.
-The lower rate is offered to keep the tuition rate at the DoD cap of \$250.
+The tuition rate for active-duty military members using military tuition assistance is \$325 per credit hour for the undergraduate degree programs.
+The lower rate is offered to keep the tuition rate at the DoD cap of \$325.
 The Learning Partner tuition discount is not applicable to students using military tuition assistance.
 Waldorf University Learning Partners receive a tuition discount that is applied to the full tuition rate.

-The tuition rate for Start Point is \$250.00 per course.
-For students under 18, parents must provide a signed statement of their intentions to pay for the courses.
+The tuition rate for the Online Start Point program is \$250.00 per course.
+For all students under 18, parents must provide a signed statement of their intentions to pay for the courses.

-Graduate Tuition 2022-2023 year \$420 per credit hour
+Graduate Tuition 2023-2024 year \$435 per credit hour